jHuang30/Tillie-s-adventure/README.md

 ![Flare screenshot](assets/image/potion.gif)

-Different scale of monster will make differe amount of damage to Tillie
+Different scale of monster will make differe amount of damage to Tillie.
 '''
 if(this.game.player.lives >0){